andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 "But you live in North Carolina!"

-"The US is a big place, Farfar Bj&oslash;rn!"
+"The US is a big place, farfar Bj&oslash;rn!"

 "Yes, I know!
 We sailed all the way from Florida to Maine!"